 Underdosing of direct oral anticoagulants (February 2017)

 The oral direct thrombin inhibitor dabigatran and the direct factor Xa inhibitors apixaban, edoxaban, and rivaroxaban (collectively called direct oral anticoagulants [DOACs]) have been available for several years.
 A real-world study of over 1500 patients with venous thromboembolism (VTE) who were treated with a DOAC found that dosing differed from the recommended product dosing in 20 to 50 percent of cases, depending on the agent .
 These deviations (mostly underdosing) correlated with an increased frequency of VTE recurrence.
 Clinicians should familiarize themselves with prescribing information to avoid adverse outcomes.
-(See "Direct oral anticoagulants: Dosing and adverse effects", section on 'Clinician familiarity with dosing'.)
+(See "Direct oral anticoagulants and parenteral direct thrombin inhibitors: Dosing and adverse effects", section on 'Clinician familiarity with dosing'.)

 Duration of adjuvant endocrine therapy for breast cancer (July 2016, Modified February 2017)